North Korea starts 3 days of mourning for Fidel Castro

 BEIJING, Nov.
 28, Kyodo

-North Korea started observing three days of mourning for former Cuban President Fidel Castro on Monday, official media said.
+North Korea started observing three days of mourning for former Cuban President Fidel Castro on Monday, and sent a delegation led by a very close aide to leader Kim Jong Un to Havana, official media said.

 North Korea's ruling party, Cabinet and parliament made the decision on Sunday to hoist flags at half-mast at major organizations and designated locations through Wednesday, the country's leading newspaper Rodong Sinmun said.